lfontanez/php-chatgpt/README.md

 ## Prerequisites

 - PHP 8.1 installed on your system
-- `composer` package manager installed
+- `composer` package manager installed.
+Look at `composer.json` for specific dependencies.
 - For TTS you need a command like `say` in Linux/MacOS, [espeak](https://espeak.sourceforge.net/) (multi-platform alternative), or the native SAPI Speech Synthesis for Windows.

 ## Getting Started